 Looked beyond the day in hand, there’s nothing there at all

 To be honest, I am not doing all that well now.
-Not really, even though I have a much more positive mindset and so much energy, there is something missing or not quite right.
-I can’t put my finger on it and can’t really explain it clearly.
+Not really.
+Even though I have a much more positive mindset and so much energy, something is missing or not quite right.
+I can’t put my finger on it, and can’t really explain it clearly.
 It could be the constant silence or the pandemic playing with my paranoia or something I am not ready to deal with.
 All the bike riding and yard work are helping to keep things in perspective and my brain somewhat clear.
-We’ll see, maybe it is hypomania.
-I think if it is, I will crash before the first week of May is over, but if it is the result of being more active than it should continue through the summer and fall if that is not too optimistic.
+We’ll see.
+Maybe it is hypomania.
+I think if it is, I will crash before the first week of May is over but if it is the result of being more active, then it should continue through the summer and fall if that is not too optimistic.